August 31, Rapid Arctic ice melt: humans and nature share blame

 Arctic sea ice extent in July 2011 broke its previous record low set for that month in 2007, the National Snow and Ice Data Center said today.

+Arctic ice cover reached the lowest level for July recorded by satellites from 1979 to 2011.
 Average ice extent for this past July was 7.92 million square kilometres.
 That’s 210,000 km below the previous record low for the month, set in July 2007, reported the NSIDC’s Colorado-based scientists on Aug.
-3.
+3. |

 August 4, Climatologists Forecast Completely New Climates